WBluan/WBluan/README.md

-### Olá, meu nome é Luan Weber Branco.
-Seja bem vindo(a) ao meu perfil!
+### Hello, my name is Luan Weber Branco.
+Be welcome to my profile!

-- 📚 Universidade do Sul de Santa Catarina
+- 📚 University of South Santa Catarina
-- 👨‍💻 Ciência da Computação
+- 👨‍💻 Computer Science
-- 🎓 Instituto Federal de Santa Catarina
+- 🎓 Institute of Education, Science and Technology of Santa Catarina (IFSC)
-- 💼 Técnico em Telecomunicações
+- 💼 Telecommunications Technician

 <div align="center">